gem/oq-engine/doc/adv-manual/classical_PSHA.rst

 the test ``qa_tests_data/classical/case_27``.
 However, the case of mutually exclusive ruptures - an example is the New Madrid cluster in the USA model - is not supported yet.

+In some cases it is tricky to discern whether use of the colon convention or identical source IDs is appropriate.
+The following list indicates the cases in which source collection has been tested so far, and the appropriate approach to source IDs.

+1. Sources in the same source group are scaled alternatives of each other.
+For example, this occurs when for a given source, epistemic uncertainties such as occurrence rates or geometries are considered, but the modeller has pre-scaled the rates rather than including the alternative hypothesis in separate logic tree branches.
+   **Naming approach**: identical IDs.

+2. Sources in different files are alternatives of each other, e.g. each is used in a different branch of the source model logic tree.
+   **Naming approach**: identical IDs.

+3. A source consists of multiple source groups, potentially in different files, each including one or more sources (e.g. a non-parametric source) with many ruptures.
+   **Naming approach**: colon convention

+4. One source consists of many mutually exclusive sources, as in ``qa_tests_data/classical/case_27``.
+   **Naming approach**: colon convention

+Cases 1 and 2 could include include more than one source typology, as in ``qa_tests_data/classical/case_79``.

 NB: ``disagg_by_src`` can be set to true only if the ``ps_grid_spacing`` approximation is disabled.
 The reason is that the